stephanneumann83/stephanneumann83.github.io/_pages/services.md

 ---

 ## Board member
-* [Cryptography — Open Access Journal](https://www.mdpi.com/journal/cryptography) — published quarterly online by MDPI.
+* Reviewer Board Member of the [Cryptography — Open Access Journal](https://www.mdpi.com/journal/cryptography).
 * Editorial Board Member of the [Security, Privacy, and Authentication section](https://www.frontiersin.org/journals/communications-and-networks/sections/security-privacy-and-authentication) of the Frontiers in Communications and Networks Journal.

 ## Editor